kaidez/kaidez.com/_posts/2013-10-04-site-update-walk-through-2013.md

 7. Code changes are made in Sublime Text and checked into Git in small bits using the [Tim Pope commit style](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html).

+8. Code changes are reviewed on a MAMP-powered localhost.

-8. For production deployments, my custom `grunt push` command does the following:
+9. For production deployments, my custom `grunt push` command does the following:

    * Makes Jekyll build the site again, but adds the extra step of embedding related posts to the bottom of all post pages.